20 Books Bill Gates Thinks You Should Read

 Every year, Bill Gates releases his summer and winter reading lists of the best books.
 Entrepreneurs, philanthropists, and book-lovers alike will enjoy his picks.
 His tastes range from heartbreaking memoirs to creative historical fiction and everything in between.
 Here are the 20 most recent books Gates recommended on his blog, GatesNotes, that you’ll want to add to your reading list now.

 Upheaval uses a variety of case studies to explore how societies react during moments of crisis.
 Although it sounds less than upbeat, Gates says it speaks more favorably to our ability to solve problems.
-Once you finish this one, check out the 15 best books to read in 2019.
 Speaking of upheaval, this is how much the world would change if Bill Gates had never existed.